 With low monthly and per-sale transaction fees on top of a free trial, Shopify is a great option for selling products online without going through the complicated process of custom-building an online store directly into your website.

 5. Rapportive Extension (Gmail).
-This Chrome extension for Gmail pulls in all of the LinkedIn information about whomever you’re corresponding with via email.
+This Chrome extension for Gmail pulls in all of the LinkedIn information about whomever you’re corresponding with via email, which is essential with my business as a freelance content marketer.
 When you hover over their email address, a sidebar will appear with their LinkedIn profile picture, job title, social links, and other relevant information.
 This extension gets bonus points, because it'll help you test and confirm whether or not you have the right email address for a person you're trying to reach out to.

 6. Boomerang Extension (Gmail).
 I use the Boomerang Chrome extension to trigger automated follow up emails, schedule emails to be delivered at a later time, and resurface emails I want to follow up with in my inbox on a pre-determined date.
-This one has become an essential part of my content distribution cycle for my online business.
+This online business tool has become an essential part of my content distribution cycle for my freelance business.
 The goal of using Boomerang is that you’ll never forget to follow up or lose track of important prospects again.

 8. WP Engine.
 After trying a few different web hosting providers for my online business, I was recommended WP Engine by a close friend.
 Since joining their premium WordPress hosting service, they've helped me make incredible gains on my site load time, in addition to having one of the best customer service teams I've ever worked with.
 WP Engine comes at a higher price point compared to the GoDaddy's of the world, but their unparalleled WordPress-specific hosting plans and accessible customer service team makes them the perfect solution for having a dependable website.
 They even have a 60-day Free Trial.